phenriq694/GoStack_Modulos/level04/gobarber-backend/README.md

 - Update Profile: Creating a service and tests to update the user profile;

-- Profile routes and controllers:
+- Profile routes and controllers: Creating routes and controllers to show and update profile;

+- Listing Providers:

 ### Application Developed